gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - gtio://recommend/[product_id]
 	- When the webview container redirects to this gtio-url:
-		- the user is routed to 1.x
+		- the user is routed to view 3.2.a
 		- the iOS native app submits an API request using the product_id
 - gtio:://recommend/bottomNav/hide
 	- When the webview container redirects to this url: